-Ha Long Bay is an impressive geographical formation in northern Vietnam, featuring over 1,900 islets that are filled with pristine beaches, limestone caves, inland lakes, and floating villages.
-Declared a UNESCO World Heritage Site in 1994, the best way to experience this surrealistic landscape is by joining a boat cruise.
+Ha Long Bay cruises are available at almost every hotel and travel agency in Vietnam.
+Halong Bay is an impressive geographical formation in northern Vietnam.
+It has over 1,900 islets with pristine beaches, limestone caves, inland lakes, and floating villages.
+Declared a UNESCO World Heritage Site in 1994, the best way to experience this landscape is by boat.

 - Small-Group Halong Bay Day Cruise